 Once you've tested your project draft and are happy with the results, you can deploy it to Alpha or Beta channels for additional testing.
 Alternatively, you can submit it for review and to release to Assistant users.

-In the Deploy > Release section of the console, you'll find the following options for publishing:
+In the Deploy > Release section of the console, you'll find the following options for releases:

 - Production: Submits your Action for full Google review.
 Once it has been approved, your Action will be available to Assistant users.

 The following table describes the different deployment statuses of a project and additional steps you may need to take:

 When you submit a new deployment, it goes through an approval process.
 Reviewers test your Action and verify that you haven't violated any policies.
 You will receive an email once a review has been completed telling you whether your deployment was approved or not.